ow2-proactive/scheduling-abstraction-layer/README.md

 SAL can be deployed in several ways: as a standalone microservice, within a Docker container, or as a Kubernetes pod.
 Below are the detailed instructions for each deployment method.

 ### 2.1.
 Deploying SAL as a Standalone Microservice
-For this deployment approach SAL runs directly on the host system using a Java runtime environment.
-It is managed manually, meaning that you control the environment, dependencies, and configurations.
-However, it is limited to the capabilities of the host system; scaling requires manual setup of additional instances.
- Relies on the host’s network settings, with manual setup for external access and load balancing.
-Suitable for development, small-scale deployments, or when direct control over the runtime environment is needed.
+In this deployment approach, SAL runs directly on the host system using a Java runtime environment.
+Management is handled manually, meaning you control the environment, dependencies, and configurations.
+However, this method is limited by the capabilities of the host system, and scaling requires manually setting up additional instances.
+The deployment relies on the host's network settings, with external access and load balancing also requiring manual setup.
+This approach is suitable for development, small-scale deployments, or when direct control over the runtime environment is necessary.
 #### 2.1.1.
 Build and Run the Microservice

 To use SAL as a microservice, follow these steps: